Tap here to get 5 Secrets to Stress Free Dinners

 • Using a fork or pastry blender, cut the butter and flour together until it makes small crumbles.
 Blend in the sugars.
 Sprinkle over the apples.
 (It will seem like a lot of topping.)

-• Bake for 40 to 50 minutes or until the top is brown, but not burnt.
+• Bake for 40 to 50 minutes or until the top is golden brown.
+Serve warm with ice cream.

 Serving: 0.5cup Calories: 418kcal (21%) Carbohydrates: 70g (23%) Protein: 2g (4%) Fat: 16g (25%) Saturated Fat: 10g (63%) Polyunsaturated Fat: 1g Monounsaturated Fat: 4g Cholesterol: 41mg (14%) Sodium: 9mg Potassium: 186mg (5%) Fiber: 5g (21%) Sugar: 49g (54%)